meta-llama/llama-recipes/recipes/quickstart/Multi-Modal-RAG/README.md

 [Notebook for Step 2](./notebooks/Part_2_Cleaning_Data_and_DB.ipynb)

-Even after our lengthy (apart from other things) prompt, the model still hallucinates categories and label-we need to address this
+Even after our lengthy (apart from other things) prompt, the model still hallucinates categories and label, here is how we address this

 - Re-balance the dataset by mapping correct categories
 - Fix Descriptions so that we can create a CSV